mmoehabb/dbdiff/README.md

 # dbdiff

-> **Note:** This project is currently a work in progress.
-Please refer to the [TODO / V1 Roadmap](#todo--v1-roadmap) section below to see what remains to be implemented for the initial release.

 `dbdiff` is a database-diff engine built to compare database schemas and generate migration scripts.
 It is designed to be database-agnostic at its core, enabling comparisons and potential extensions to various relational database systems like SQL Server, PostgreSQL, and MySQL.

 Currently, `dbdiff` provides the foundational architecture mapped out in [V1_PLAN.md](V1_PLAN.md) including standard models for schemas, migrations, diffing operations, and a skeletal implementation of an MSSQL adapter.